rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/manage-projects/manage-project-resource-quotas/manage-project-resource-quotas.md

 :::warning

-While it is possible to specify`Custom` which refer to quotas in the basic builtin set it is currently **strongly** recommended to use the builtin fields for them instead.
-Also, in case of conflicts, i.e. specifying a quota for a resource in boths its builtin field, and via `Custom`, the data found in the builtin field has priority and the data in `Custom` is ignored.
+While it is possible to specify `Custom` which refer to quotas in the basic builtin set it is currently **strongly** recommended to use the builtin fields for them instead.
+Also, in case of conflicts, i.e. specifying a quota for a resource in both its builtin field and via `Custom`, the data found in the builtin field has priority and the data in `Custom` is ignored.

 :::